Vodafone/HelloV2XWorld-ReactNative/README.md

     * make
   * Install Ruby: You might need to use sudo if you’re installing to a system-wide location:
     * sudo make install
-  * erify the Installation: Check that Ruby is installed correctly:
+  * Verify the Installation: Check that Ruby is installed correctly:
     * ruby -v
   * Update RubyGems: After installation, it’s a good practice to update RubyGems:
     * gem update --system